cookieshq/cookieshq-rails-template/README.md

 * Capifies the project and uncomments the bundler, rvm, assets and migrations lines in capfile.
 * Edits `development.rb` to add action mailer config.
 * Edits `application.css(.scss)` and `application.js` to use `bootstrap`.
+* Adds the require lines for gems to the rails_helper created on installation.

 Working on/ TODO
 ================